Duxi4/UwUntu-plymouth-theme/README.md

-# UwUntu-plymouth-theme
+# UwUntu plymouth theme

- Plymouth theme for UwUntu
+Copy the folder anywhere, then, run the install script (ready for CLI use).